f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

-This solution makes use of [`clamav`](https://github.com/Cisco-Talos/clamav) in a refactor of the previous [Multi-Cluster Application Residence](https://github.com/f5devcentral/adaptiveapps/blob/main/resources/f5xc-vk8s-mk8s-nlb/README.md) for deployment of ICAP/Malware AntiVirus Distrubted deployment solution.
+This solution makes use of [`clamav`](https://github.com/Cisco-Talos/clamav) in a refactor of the previous [Multi-Cluster Application Residence](https://github.com/f5devcentral/adaptiveapps/blob/main/resources/f5xc-vk8s-mk8s-nlb/README.md) for deployment of ICAP/Malware AntiVirus Distributed deployment solution.

 #### *__Tasks__*: